ramirezdiana/Lab1_DLRH/README.md

 - df_operaciones: DataFrame with the purchased shares, the prices and commission

-- comparacion: DataFrame with the performnce measurements of the passive investment, active investment, and the NAFTRAC share.
+- comparacion: DataFrame with the performance measurements of the passive investment, active investment, and the NAFTRAC share.
 #Author

 Diana Laura Ramírez Hinojosa.
 Student of 9th semester of Financial Engineering.
 Actually working in the Supply Chain Responsibility Area of HP, in the data management